MicrosoftDocs/Hololens/hololens/hololens-troubleshooting-overview.md

 If the device can't boot to the startup menu, note the LED appearance and device enumeration on the host PC.
 Then follow the guide [Troubleshoot common issues](hololens-troubleshooting.md).
 If the state of the device doesn't match any of the states listed in the troubleshooting guide, perform the [hard reset procedure](hololens-recovery.md#hard-reset-procedure) with the device connected to the power supply, not to your host PC.
 Wait at least one hour for the device to charge.

 ## Diagnostic logs

 Enable collection of data from HoloLens device to capture and view diagnostic logs.
 For more information, see [Enable diagnostic logs](hololens-diagnostic-logs.md).

 ## Common or known issues

-There are several common HoloLens issues, such as the device is unresponsive or holograms don't look good.
+There are different issues you might experience while using your HoloLens.
 To learn how to resolve these issues, see [Troubleshoot common issues](hololens-troubleshooting.md).
 Additionally take a look at the [Know issues and workarounds](hololens-known-issues.md) article.

+## Frequently asked questions

+Check the list of commonly asked questions about HoloLens [General FAQ](hololens-faq.md).

 ## Next steps

-If you couldn't find a solution or need more help, navigate to the page [Support and help options](hololens2-support.md).
+If you couldn't find a solution or need more help, please visit the page [Support and help options](hololens2-support.md).

 > [!div class="nextstepaction"]
 > [Support and help options](hololens2-support.md)